 Boulder has been at the forefront of environmental protection and preservation for many years.
-The predominantwast amount of natural land protected by the city and county contributes to the high quality of life for residents and critical habitat for native plants and animals.
-The community's historic and on-going emphasis on clean air and water has resulted in significant progress toward a sustainable, resilient and healthy urban environment.
+Sixty-three percent (63%) of the Boulder Valley Comprehensive Plan area has been protected by the city and county as open space for critical habitat for native plants and animals, agricultural productivity, and The vast amount of natural land protected by the city and county contributes to the high quality of life for residents for recreation, relaxation, and connection with nature.
+The community's historic and on-going emphasis on clean air and water, and preservation of natural habitats has resulted in significant progress toward a sustainable, resilient and healthy urban environment.

-The city places strong emphasis on being a leader and role model to other communities for its exemplary environmental protection practices and accomplishments.
-The city will continue to develop and implement state_of-the-art environmental policies both community wide and within the city government organization to further its environmental sustainability goals.
+The city and county places strong emphasis on being a leader and role model to other communities for its exemplary environmental protection practices and accomplishments.
+The city-will continue to identify and develop and-implement state-of-the-art environmental policies both community wide and within the city government organization to further its natural environmental sustainability goals.